ricardojpinheiro/utils/readme.md

 ## wc
 Counts how many bytes, characters, words and lines from a given file.
-If you doesn't use any parameters, it will print lines, words and bytes.
+If you doesn't use any parameters, it will print bytes, words and lines.
+> I'll change to the standard Pascal textfile read routine (sequential
+> read), it would be faster.

 ## sleep
 ## ttime (time)
 ## less
-A file perusal filter for crt viewing, more efficient than more, for sure.

 ## dos2unix
 ## unix2dos